savvato-software/all_docs/getting_started.md

 ## Running the backend

+Look in the `#getting-started` channel in Slack, and there is a file `application.properties`.
+You need to copy this file, and place it in your backend repo directory at `./src/main/resources/application.properties`.

-Open a new terminal window and navigate to the tribe-app-backend folder and type:
+Then, open a new terminal window and navigate to the tribe-app-backend folder and type:

     mvn spring-boot:run